xENWewho/AltHub-Store/README.md

 ✅ What is OpenInYT?

-OpenInYT is an iOS app + Safari Extension that forces links (YouTube, TikTok, Instagram, Twitter, etc.) to open directly in their installed app — including sideloaded versions.
+OpenInYT is an iOS app + Safari Extension that forces links (Facebook, Instagram, TikTok, X, etc.) to open directly in their installed app including sideloaded versions.

 Perfect for users who install apps using tools like: